marcelbieniek/flooded-areas-ai-pytorch/README.md

 ---

-`batch_size` - size of batch for each pass through the network.
+#### `batch_size` - size of batch for each pass through the network.

 ---

-`train` - Parameters for model training.
+#### `train` - Parameters for model training.
 Possible parameters:

 `epochs` - Number of epochs to train the model for.

 `inputs` - Path to directory with input images, from project root.

+`targets` - Path to image labels.
+Either a CSV file for classification or directory to image labels for semantic segmentation.

+#### `val` Parameters for model evaluation.
+Possible parameters:

+`inputs` - Path to directory with input images, from project root.

+`targets` - Path to image labels.
+Either a CSV file for classification or directory to image labels for semantic segmentation.

+#### `test` Parameters for model testing.
+Possible parameters:

+`inputs` - Path to directory with input images, from project root.

-`targets` - Path to image labels:
+`targets` - Path to image labels.
+Either a CSV file for classification or directory to image labels for semantic segmentation.

-For `classification` task:

 ## Models
 Currently implemented architectures:

+For classification task:
+- InceptionNetV3
+- ResNet50
+- Xception

+For segmentation task:
+- DeepLabV3
+- PSPNet
+- ENet
+- Unet3+

 ## Installation
 If you want to try this project for yourself, follow these steps to get started: